 Malaysian central bank lifts 2026 growth forecast slightly, flags risks from prolonged Iran war

+The increase at the top end of the growth estimate is at odds with wider trends from the war that have seen other countries trim forecasts, and follows a period of strong economic performance in Malaysia.

-KUALA LUMPUR, March 31 : Malaysia's economy is on track to grow faster in 2026 than initially projected, the central bank said on Tuesday, despite trade disruptions and higher fuel prices caused by the conflict in the Middle East and U.S. tariffs.
+KUALA LUMPUR: Malaysia's economy is on track to grow faster in 2026 than initially projected, the central bank said on Tuesday (Mar 31), despite trade disruptions and higher fuel prices caused by the conflict in the Middle East and US tariffs.

-Bank Negara Malaysia now expects economic growth of between 4 per cent-5 per cent this year, revising its forecast slightly upwards from 4 per cent-4.5 per cent, supported by strong household spending, sustained demand for electrical and electronic exports, and steady tourism, according to documents released along with its annual report for 2025.
+Bank Negara Malaysia now expects economic growth of between 4 per cent to 5 per cent this year, revising its forecast slightly upwards from 4 per cent to 4.5 per cent, supported by strong household spending, sustained demand for electrical and electronic exports, and steady tourism, according to documents released along with its annual report for 2025.

 While various scenarios from the Middle East conflict had been factored into its 2026 growth forecast, the central bank said a prolonged war would pose risks to its outlook.